adv-lab/geocaching-adventure-labs-doc/README.md

 By default, responses will be in JSON format.
 With the "Accept" header set, you can also get XML format.

+### X-Consumer-Key header

+Update as of July 2021: all requests must now contain the `X-Consumer-Key` header, set to the consumerKey.

+    X-Consumer-Key: A01A9CA1-29E0-46BD-A270-9D894A527B91

 ## Authentication

 Authentication is done with the “Authorization” header however most data is available without authentication.
 Authentication is required to check answers, claim finds and post logs and ratings.